cloudyspells/PsrAzDo-workbooks/README.md

 - `AZDO_ORGANIZATION` - The name of the Azure DevOps organization.
 - `AZDO_PROJECT` - The name of the Azure DevOps project.

+#### Add the Key Vault as a Variable Group in Azure DevOps

+Add the key vault as a variable group in Azure DevOps to allow the pipeline to access the secrets.
+To add the key vault as a variable group, follow the steps in [Create a variable group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml#create-a-variable-group).
+When prompted to select a source, select `Azure Key Vault` and select the key vault created in the previous step.
+Name the variable group `azdo-psrule-run` and select `Allow access to all pipelines`.

 #### Create the pipeline

 Create a new pipeline in Azure DevOps to run the PSRule analysis.
 To create a new pipeline,